Table of Contents

 Functional note: If unilateral innervation of the rectus abdominis muscle occurs, it is also capable of lateral flexion of the torso.

-The pyramidal muscle originates from the superior margin of the pubic bone and the symphysis, located anterior to the rectus abdominis muscle.
+The pyramidal muscle originates from the superior margin of the pubic bone and the symphysis, and is located anterior to the rectus abdominis muscle.
 It is inserted in the linea alba and runs within the rectus sheath.
 During active innervation by the subcostal nerve (T12), it tenses the linea alba.

-Special features: This muscle is not actually found in every individual.
+Special features: This muscle is not found in every individual.
 It can get additional innervation from the segments Th11 and L1–L2.